 Policy documents Implications for Farnham National Policy Planning Framework (2012) Planning should support the transition to a low carbon future in a changing climate, encourage the reuse of existing resources and encourage the use of renewable resources.
 Encouragement should be given to sustainable transport solutions that support reductions in greenhouse gas emissions.
 Local Planning Authorities should plan for new development in locations and ways which reduce greenhouse gas emissions, actively support energy efficiency improvements to existing buildings and when setting local requirements for a building's sustainability do so in a way consistent with the Government's zero carbon buildings policy.
 On new developments they should encourage decentralised energy supply and take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption.
 They should support community led initiatives for renewable and low carbon energy.
 Waverley Borough Local Plan (2002) Seeks to encourage energy conservation through good design of buildings and site layout and through reducing the need to travel, particularly by private car.
 The overall planning strategy is to conserve energy and land and to minimise resource use.
-The Council encourages best practice through a design awards scheme.
-Policy D3 encourages schemes to conserve energy.
-Waverley Borough Local Plan Part 1: Strategic Policies and Sites.
-Pre-Submission Draft June 2016 The emerging plan contains a sustainable construction and design policy which seeks to promote sustainable patterns of development and reduce the level of greenhouse gas emissions by, amongst other measures, ensuring all new development, including residential extensions, include measures to minimise energy and water use through its design, layout, landscape and orientation and being designed to encourage walking, cycling and access to sustainable forms of transport.
+Waverley Borough Local Plan Part 1: Strategic Policies and Sites, February 2018 The Local Plan contains a sustainable construction and design policy which seeks to promote sustainable patterns of development and reduce the level of greenhouse gas emissions by, amongst other measures, ensuring all new development, including residential extensions, include measures to minimise energy and water use through its design, layout, landscape and orientation and being designed to encourage walking, cycling and access to sustainable forms of transport.
 Surrey Climate Change Strategy The Strategy highlights the need to understand, monitor and manage Surrey's carbon footprint, targeting major sources of emissions by: Improving home energy efficiency; Improving energy efficiency in the business, public and voluntary sectors; Managing and developing land and infrastructure through a low carbon approach; Minimising energy use and emissions from transport; Managing resources sustainably; and Supporting innovation and development of renewable energy.